rejeep/mactag/README.markdown

 file.
 With Emacs TAGS you can follow tags (of functions, variables, macros, whatever) to their definitions.

-# Ctags
+# Exuberant Ctags
-First off you must install [Ctags](http://ctags.sourceforge.net/) if you haven't already.
+First off you must install [Ctags](http://ctags.sourceforge.net/).
+Some systems comes with a ctags command already.
+If you have the ctags executable, but have problems creating the tags file.
+Then make sure that you are using *Exuberant Ctags* and not some other version.

 # Installation